How to Establish a Restorative Sleep Routine

 Optimizing the Sleep Environment

 Creating a sleep-conducive environment can also improve the quality of your restorative sleep.
-While each individual will have their personal preferences, here are a few sleep improvement tips for your bedroom.
+While each individual has personal preferences, here are a few sleep improvement tips for your bedroom.

-Understanding common misconceptions about sleep can help us move away from general statements and create a better and more personalized sleep routine.
+To truly master how to get restorative sleep, we must clear up common misconceptions that can derail our efforts.
 By creating healthy habits based on sleeping facts and science, we can promote deep sleep and REM stages and achieve restorative sleep.
 Here's a look at some common sleep myths.

 Myth 1: Everyone needs eight hours of sleep.